iainctduncan/scheme-for-max-docs/docs/_sources/algo_procs.rst.txt

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 We can use the interpreter to redefine scheduled functions on the fly, but this requires some care to get the behaviour you are expecting.
-When we register a scheduled function or a listener function, we are registering the *function*, not the *symbol for the function*.
+When we register a scheduled function or a clock listener function, we are registering the *function*, not the *symbol for the function*.
 This means that if a function is registered in the scheduler (whether as a listener or using delay), redefining the function attached to the symbol for the function's *name* has no effect on the function called